King Range on the Lost Coast

 A spectacular, 64,000 acre coastal wilderness on California's mysterious Lost Coast, offering camping, hiking and wildlife viewing.

-With landscaping too rugged for highway building, the King Range National Conservation Area covers 68,000 acres and extends along 35 miles of coastline between the mouth of the Mattole River and Sinkyone Wilderness State Park.
+With geography too rugged for highway building, the King Range National Conservation Area covers 68,000 acres and extends along 35 miles of coastline between the mouth of the Mattole River and Sinkyone Wilderness State Park.

 The recreation opportunities here are as diverse as the landscape.
 The Douglas-fir clad peaks attract hikers, hunters, campers and mushroom collectors, while the coast beckons to surfers, anglers, beachcombers and abalone divers to name a few.

-Nearly 300 species of native and migratory birds have been spotted in the King Range making it a birders paradise.
+- Nearly 300 species of native and migratory birds have been spotted in the King Range making it a birders paradise.
 The old-growth forest is important habitat for the northern spotted owl, bald eagle and coopers hawk.

-Offshore rocks, tidepools and kelp beds are inhabited by seals, sea lions and a variety of marine birds.
+- Offshore rocks, tidepools and kelp beds are inhabited by seals, sea lions and a variety of marine birds.
 California grey whales can be spotted offshore in winter and spring.

-The mountains are a mix of Douglas-fir forest, chaparral and grassland, providing habitat for blacktailed deer and black bear.
+- The mountains are a mix of Douglas-fir forest, chaparral and grassland, providing habitat for blacktailed deer and black bear.

-A herd of Roosevelt Elk roams the area from Chemise Mountain south into Sinkyone Wilderness State Park.
+- A herd of Roosevelt Elk roams the area from Chemise Mountain south into Sinkyone Wilderness State Park.

-Curiously, although this is the wettest spot in California, hot dry summer winds make the King Range too dry to support the redwood forests that surround it on three sides.
+- Curiously, although this is the wettest spot in California, hot dry summer winds make the King Range too dry to support the redwood forests that surround it on three sides.